QCD thermalization: Ab initio approaches and interdisciplinary connections: Equilibration in QCD kinetic theory

 \subsection{Extrapolation to stronger couplings}

-We have discussed thus far a non-equilibrium QCD evolution scenario which is strictly valid only for $g\ll 1$.
+Thus far we have discussed a non-equilibrium QCD evolution scenario that is strictly valid only for $g\ll 1$.
 However the coupling constant is not parametrically small even at the $Z$ boson mass scale, where $\alpha_S(M_Z^2)\approx 0.1179\pm0.0010$ ($g=\sqrt{4\pi\alpha_S}\approx 1.2$)~\cite{Tanabashi:2018oca}.
 In the case of finite temperature perturbation theory, the expansion parameter is $\sim \alpha_S T/m_D\sim g$ -- the convergence is therefore very slow~\cite{Blaizot:2003iq}.
-In this section, we will discuss the QCD kinetic theory applications to equilibration in heavy-ion collisions at ``realistic" couplings.
+In this section, we will therefore discuss phenomenological extrapolations of the QCD kinetic theory to ``realistic" couplings.

 The first calculation at next-to-leading order for QGP transport properties was performed for heavy quark diffusion and the corrections were found to be large~\cite{CaronHuot:2008uh}.
 On the other hand, the NLO contributions to the photon emission nearly cancel and the overall contribution is only $\sim 20\%$~\cite{Ghiglieri:2013gia}.
-Recently calculations beyond the leading order were also done for the shear viscosity, quark diffusion and second order transport coefficients~\cite{Ghiglieri:2018dib, Ghiglieri:2018dgf}.
-From \Fig{fig:etavst-crop}, we see that NLO results for the specific shear viscosity $\upeta/s$ can be a factor five smaller than the leading order result at the accessible QGP temperatures $T\lesssim 1\, \text{GeV}$.
-It is conceivable that a better reorganization of the perturbative expansion will result in an improved convergence at NLO~\cite{Ghiglieri:2018dib}.
+Recently computations of the shear viscosity, quark diffusion and second order transport coefficients have been extended to include higher order contributions (named ``almost NLO" in \cite{Ghiglieri:2018dib, Ghiglieri:2018dgf}) thanks to the breakthrough idea of evaluating HTL correlations on the lightcone~\cite{CaronHuot:2008ni}.
+In \Fig{fig:etavst-crop}, we see that NLO results for the specific shear viscosity $\upeta/s$ can be a factor of 5 smaller than the leading order result at the accessible QGP temperatures $T\lesssim 1\, \text{GeV}$.
+It is conceivable that a better reorganization of the perturbative expansion would result in an improved convergence at NLO~\cite{Ghiglieri:2018dib}.

-Nevertheless, for phenomenological applications in heavy ion collisions, the strong coupling constant value $\alpha_S\approx0.3$ ($g\approx 2$) is commonly used in leading order calculations.
-Examples of these include thermal photon emission~\cite{Paquet:2015lta}, heavy quark transport~\cite{Yao:2020xzw} or parton energy loss~\cite{Burke:2013yra}.
+Nevertheless, for phenomenological applications in heavy-ion collisions, the strong coupling constant value $\alpha_S\approx0.3$ ($g\approx 2$) is commonly used in leading order calculations.
+Examples of these include thermal photon emission~\cite{Paquet:2015lta}, heavy quark transport~\cite{Yao:2020xzw}, and parton energy loss~\cite{Burke:2013yra}.
 At this point, it is fair to admit that the leading order kinetic theory applications to equilibration processes in the QGP do not provide a controlled expansion at realistic energies and therefore have large theoretical uncertainties.